 This project was initiated through the Rec 14/15 committee monitoring workplan.
 The intent was to design and build prototype VOC canister and RSC tube sampling systems to capture triggered samples during events of semicontinuous NMHC and continuous TRS readings in the Fort McKay region.
+The ii.
+Operation and maintenance of the VOC and RSC Gas Chromatograph analyzers.

-The WBEA designed and ordered two custom-made triggered samplers - one for RSC compounds, based on a methodology the WBEA developed in 2017, and one for VOCs.
+WBEA designed and ordered two custom-made triggered samplers - one for RSC compounds, based on a methodology the WBEA developed in 2017, and one for VOCs.
 Both samplers were installed at Bertha Ganter - Fort McKay AMS in February 2022.

-Since deployment, sampling has been ongoing.
+Since deployment, sampling has been ongoing, and operations have been routine.
 The current RSC trigger is 1.9 ppb TRS/ 5-min average, based on the methodology reference previously.
 The current VOC trigger is 0.3 ppm NMHC/5-min average which was modified in October 2022 (previous trigger set at 0.6 ppm).
 These triggers may be updated as necessary based on operational performance.